A guide to pages on Tristan da Cunha's Economy

 Images of Tristan's Exports

 Tristan da Cunha has a model of flexible working which is the envy of many people stuck in a career routine.
 All people (including children and pensioners) are involved in farming whilst adults additionally have salaried jobs working either for the fishing company and / or the Government or a small number in domestic service.
 It would not be unusual for a man to have a salaried job working for a Government Department, and also be paid to fish part-time in good weather during the season.
 He would expect to take days off to build or repair his own house, or to volunteer to help with a neighbour's repair.
 Family groups would take a few days off in the summer for a Nightingale hunting and gathering trip or a trip to The Caves for a 'holiday', Stony Beach for cattle or Sandy Point for apples.
 Women are employed in a wide range of Government jobs, also working part-time processing crawfish in the factory on fishing days or in domestic service.
-Whilst many jobs which appear by tradition to be exclusively male or female, several Heads of Department are women, and the island has a tradition of women in leading roles, including the present Chief Islander Anne Green, who is also Deputy Head of St Mary's School.
+Whilst many jobs which appear by tradition to be exclusively male or female, several Heads of Department are women, and the island has a tradition of women in leading roles, including at various times the Chief Islander and the Head of St Mary's School.